aarole/aionet/README.md

   * Opening a port on the host ensures that firewalls on the remote target do not raise red flags
 * Replaced getopt with argparse
 * Moved file manipulation (download and upload) to post-shell operations
-  * Used the base64 library for encoding files during upload/download
+  * Used the base64 library to encode files during upload/download
+  * Base64 encoding allows for easy transfer of files (especially non-text [pdf, png, jpg] files)
 * Used the os library to allow for usage of cd and rm commands
-* Added error-checking during file upload/download with hashing
+* Added error-checking during file upload/download using SHA256 hashes (provided by hashlib)
+  * Hash is sent from the source computer along with the message
+  * The destination hashes the file locally
+  * If the hashes match, the file is downloaded/uploaded; else, the file is deleted

 ## TODO
 * Add support for more fs-manipulating commands (eg: touch)